iCharlesHu/swift-experimental-subprocess/README.md

     body: ((Execution<Output, Error>, StandardInputWriter) async throws -> Result) ) async throws -> ExecutionResult<Result> where Output.OutputType == Void, Error.OutputType == Void

-/// Run a executable with given parameters and a custom closure
+/// Run a `Configuration` asynchrously and returns
-/// to manage the running subprocess' lifetime and its IOs.
+/// a `CollectedResult` containing the output of the child process.
 /// - Parameters:
 ///   - configuration: The `Subprocess` configuration to run.
 ///   - input: The input to send to the executable.